 Wowza Streaming Engine Manager configuration

 - In Wowza Streaming Engine Manager, click the Applications tab at the top of the page.

-- In the Applications contents panel, click the name of your live application (such as live).
+- In the Applications contents panel, click the name of your live application.

-- On the live application page Properties tab, click Cupertino Streaming Packetizer in the Quick Links bar.
+- On the application page Properties tab, click Cupertino Streaming Packetizer in the Quick Links bar.

 Note: Access to the Properties tab is limited to administrators with advanced permissions.
 For more information, see Manage credentials.